animarcus/portfolio/README.md

-# animarcus.github.io
+# Portfolio

-This is my personal website where I try to show my latest projects
+This website is just a simple showcase of my latest projects